 I don’t know what it is about Harry Potter that everyone seems to have a story on how they read the series; the night(s) they camped out to get the latest book at midnight or seeing the films; or the impact the books and movies had in their lives (both reading and real).
 It’s interesting to me that in the book blog community I frequent, I’m one of the few who didn’t read the books as a kid.

-I was just out of college when my sister made me read the first book.
+I was just out of college when my sister made me read Harry Potter and the Sorcerer’s Stone.
 (It would not be the first or last time I read a book just so she had someone to talk to about it.)
 I thought it was good, for a kid’s book.
 But I couldn’t quite understand why everyone loved it so much… because it was a kid’s book… Now I would use the term middle grade, but either way it wasn’t a reading level that got me really interested or excited.
 But my sister thought it’d be fun to go see the movie together and it happened to be coming out that Christmas so we did.
 And it was fun.

 But before we saw the movie, my sister made a crucial decision.
 We couldn’t read the next book in the series until we’d seen the movie of the one we just read.